arangodb/docs/3.10/aql/graphs-shortest-path.md

 {% endarangoshexample %}
 {% include arangoshexample.html id=examplevar script=script result=result %}

-We can see our expectations are fulfilled.
-We find the vertices in the correct ordering and the first edge is *null*, because no edge is pointing to the start vertex on this path.
+You can see that expectations are fulfilled.
+You find the vertices in the correct ordering and the first edge is *null*, because no edge is pointing to the start vertex on this path.

-We can also compute shortest paths based on documents found in collections:
+You can also compute shortest paths based on documents found in collections:

 {% arangoshexample examplevar="examplevar" script="script" result="result" %}
     @startDocuBlockInline GRAPHSP_03_A_to_D